knative/docs/docs/upgrade/upgrade-installation-with-operator.md

   - /docs/install/upgrade-installation-with-operator
 ---

-The Knative operator supports upgrading Knative by a single [minor](https://semver.org/) version number.
-For example, if you have v0.17 installed, you must upgrade to v0.18 before attempting to upgrade to v0.19.

 The attribute `spec.version` is the only field you need to change in the Serving or Eventing custom resource to perform an upgrade.
 You do not need to specify the version for the `patch` number, because the Knative Operator matches the latest available `patch` number, as long as you specify `major.minor` for the version.
-For example, you only need to specify `0.22` to upgrade to the 0.22 release, you do not need to specify the exact `patch` number.
+For example, you only need to specify `"0.22"` to upgrade to the 0.22 release, you do not need to specify the exact `patch` number.

 The Knative Operator supports up to the last three major releases.
-For example, if the current version of the Operator is 0.22.x, it bundles and supports the installation of Knative versions 0.19.x, 0.20.x, 0.21.x and 0.22.x.
+For example, if the current version of the Operator is 0.22, it bundles and supports the installation of Knative versions 0.19, 0.20, 0.21 and 0.22.

-## Before you begin

-You need to know your current Knative version, the version of Knative that you want to upgrade to, and the namespaces for your Knative installation.

-- Check the installed **Knative Serving** version by entering the following command:

-    ```bash
-    kubectl get KnativeServing knative-serving --namespace knative-serving
-    ```

-    Example output:

-    ```bash
-    NAME              VERSION         READY   REASON
-    knative-serving   0.21.0          True
-    ```

-- Check the installed **Knative Eventing** version by entering the following command:

-    ```bash
-    kubectl get KnativeEventing knative-eventing --namespace knative-eventing
-    ```

-    Example output:

-    ```bash
-    NAME               VERSION         READY   REASON
-    knative-eventing   0.21.0          True
-    ```

 **NOTE:** In the following examples, Knative Serving custom resources are installed in the `knative-serving` namespace, and  Knative Eventing custom resources are installed in the `knative-eventing` namespace.